KinMo: Kinematic-aware Human Motion Understanding and Generation: Experiments

 \section{Experiments}

 We conduct experiments on the motion-text benchmark dataset, HumanML3D~\cite{guo2022humanml3d}, which collects 14,616 motions from AMASS~\cite{mahmood2019amass} and HumanAct12~\cite{guo2020action2motion} datasets, with each motion described by 3 text scripts, totaling 44,970 descriptions.
-We adopt their pose representation and augment the dataset by mirroring, followed by a 80/5/15 split for training, validation, and testing, respectively.
-We enhance this dataset with each motion described by 6 joint-motion and 15 joint-interaction text scripts as in Sec.~\ref{sec:dataset}.
-Our implementation details are provided in the supplementary.
+We adopt their pose representation and augment the dataset using mirroring, followed by a 80/5/15 split for training, validation, and testing, akin to previous work~\cite{pinyoanuntapong2024mmm,guo2024momask}.
+Our KinMo dataset is built on this dataset with each motion described by 6 group-level and 15 interaction-level descriptions scripts in accordance with human kinematics (see Sec.~\ref{sec:dataset}).
+An example is presented in the supplementary material (Appendix \ref{sec:sub_dataset}), along with additional details on dataset collection.
+All experiments are performed in such settings, as shown in \cref{fig:motiongeneration}.